-This is to officially nominate a Gazetted Officer of our organization,
+This is to officially nominate a Gazetted Officer of our organization, for the Project for Human Resource Development Scholarship (JDS) 2023 (Academic Year 2023-2025).

-Name (as of written in passport):
+Name (as of written in passport all block letter):

-□Mr. /□Ms. Given Names:Surname:
+□Mr. /□Ms. Given Names: Surname: Position Title:

-Position Title: